 Also on Thursday, Netanyahu phoned Naftali Bennet, whose Habayit Hayehudi party will apparently have 12 representatives in the 19th Knesset.
 The PM, who called the leaders of Shas and United Torah Judaism immediately after the elections, congratulated Bennett on his achievement.
 The two did not schedule a meeting.

 Waiting for Peres

 Next week, after President Shimon Peres received the official election results from the head of the Central Elections Committee, he will begin a round of talks with party leaders to determine who he will task with forming the next government.

 Lapid clarified on Wednesday that he would not form an obstructive Center-Left bloc to prevent Netanyahu from assembling the next coalition.
 However, Lapid is expected to present two basic conditions for joining a Likud-led government: Equal share of the burden legislation and the resumption of peace talks with the Palestinians.

 Apart from these two red lines, Yesh Atid will push for a reduction in housing rates, education reform that will see core subjects studied in all schools and the reduction of the number of government ministers to a maximum of 18.

 Members of Yesh Atid's list are divided as to their potential coalition partners.
 Lapid himself has refused to rule out the haredi factions however members of his party estimated that passing a universal draft bill would be easier without the ultra-Orthodox.

+Others are less adamant about the exclusion of the haredim and are more concerned about working alongside Habayit Hayehudi.
 Leaving out Naftali Bennett's party, they claim, would enable progress in the peace process.
 They believe Shas can be a partner to negotiations on universal draft.